pepabo/triglav-agent/README.md

 ## 3. Command executor

-We're thinking of that once agents in hosts and a Triglav server are set, the system can provide a feature that is like [MCollective](http://puppetlabs.com/mcollective), even though it might sort of fragile.
+We're thinking of that once agents in hosts and a Triglav server are set, the system can provide a feature that is like [MCollective](http://puppetlabs.com/mcollective), even though it might become sort of fragile.
 It sounds, however, practical at least for us.

 ```
           -----> [WAN] --------------------> [Agent]